MANASLU CIRCUIT TREK

 As with the MCAP, you can get this permit yourself from the Nepal Tourism Board in Kathmandu or your guide can get it for you.
 To get the permit you need your passport and two passport photographs.
 It looks pretty much the same as the MCAP permit.

-MANASLU CIRCUIT TREK BUDGET
+MANASLU CIRCUIT TREK COST

 INCLUSIVE TOUR